Sebastianxq/Java/Elementary Data Structures Course/1 FedEx 2d Array/README.md

 <h2>Objective: </h2>
-The goal of this assignment is to practice one- and two-dimensional arrays.
+The goal of this assignment is to practice 1d and 2d arrays.

 <h2>Assignment:</h2>
 A shipping center manages deliveries and stores them in a text file.
 Each text file only has 3 lines and each line contains n double numbers that represent the dimensions of n boxes. each column represents the length, width, and height of a box.